-The tutorial is split into two parts, with Part 1 showing you how to begin creating your game’s world.
+The sandbox tutorial is split into two parts, with Part 1 showing you how to begin creating your game’s world.
 This video covers chunk creation, mesh generation and random block generation to create a procedural world as the base for your sandbox.

 Part 2 shifts its focus from the world to characters and objects, showing you how to create objects, start scripts, control a player character and alter game physics to prevent players from getting stuck.

 These two videos form a nice, short demonstration that helps you to quickly master the process of generating a Minecraft-style block-based world and begin populating it with characters and objects.
 As such, it’s a great way for beginners to master sandbox-related mechanics and build their first game world, or for more experienced game developers to learn new skills in procedural generation to add new tools to their skillset.

 Key Topics Covered:

 - Creating a Minecraft-like world through procedural generation

 - Creating and coding chunks to manage your game world

 - Generating a mesh